Freedom and Constraints in the K3 Landscape: ``Dial-a-model''

-where $A, B \leq 0$, $3 A + 2B \geq -24$, and $AC-B^2 \geq 0$.
+where $A, B \leq 0$, $3 A + 2B \geq -48$, and $AC-B^2 > 0$.
 The discrete redundancy of these models associated with overlattices is computed just as above.
-A straightforward analysis shows that there are 71 ways of embedding the gauge group $G$ in any K3 model of this type.
 If we consider adding D5 branes, there are more possibilities since $k$ D5 branes have an $Sp(k)$ worldvolume gauge group.
 In a similar way, we can identify all ways in which any other group $G$ can be realized as a subgroup of the full gauge group.
-Note that since we have ignored the enhancement of the gauge group, the number of models computed here is really only a lower bound on the full set of models containing $G$.
-A more complete analysis would include possible embeddings of $G$ into the enhanced part of the gauge group as well, when small instantons coincide with a singularity in the K3.

 To further ``dial-a-model'' it may be desirable to fix the number of matter fields in a particular representation of the gauge group.
 To continue with the preceding example, we may wish to constrain the number of hypermultiplets in the bifundamental representation of $SU(3)\times SU(2)$ (``quarks'').
-Since the fundamental and antifundamental representations of $SU(2)$ are identical, we must include hypermultiplets in both the $(N_3, \bar{N}_2)$ and $(N_3, N_2)$ representations, which from Table~\ref{t:multiplets} is given by $-4-2f_3^2 -2f_2^2$.
-This number is thus divisible by 4.
-If, for example, we request that this number of multiplets is 4, then there are only three possibilities: we have $(f_3^2, f_2^2)= (-4, 0), (-2, -2),$ or $(0, -4)$.
-In the case where both $f$'s have norm $-2$, there are 5 possible values for $m_{12}$, for which it is easy to check that there are no overlattices.
-This gives, aside from the the 2 models where $f=0$, only 5 models with this constraint on the number of fields in the $(\mathbf{3},\mathbf{2})$ representation of $SU(3) \times SU(2)$.
+Since the fundamental and antifundamental representations of $SU(2)$ are identical, we must include hypermultiplets in both the $(N_3, \bar{N}_2)$ and $(N_3, N_2)$ representations, which from Table~\ref{t:multiplets} is given by $-4-f_3^2 -f_2^2$.
+This number is thus divisible by 2.
+If, for example, we request that this number of multiplets is 4, then there are only three possibilities: we have $(f_3^2, f_2^2)= (-8, 0), (-4, - 4),$ or $(0, - 8)$.
+This narrows the range of possibilities in an enumeration.

 A similar analysis can be carried out for any other desired gauge group and matter content.
-The result is that all models containing any particular gauge group $G$ as a subgroup of the full group can be identified by enumerating all models which undersaturate the tadpole constraint.
 Furthermore, models with any combination of matter multiplets compatible with Table~\ref{t:multiplets} for some particular intersection matrix $m$ can be efficiently enumerated.